Ray C

-Rehema Chalamila (born May 15, 1982 in Tanzania Iringa), popularly known for her stage name Ray C, is a musician from Tanzania.
-Her genre of music is afro pop specifically bongo flava.
+Rehema Chalamila (born 15 May 1982 in Iringa), popularly known by her stage name Ray C, is a musician from Tanzania.
+Her genre of music is Afro pop, specifically Bongo Flava.

 Biography

-Before venturing into music, she worked as a presenter for the Dar es Salaam-based Clouds FM radio station.
-She released her debut album "Mapenzi Yangu" in 2003.
+Before venturing into music, she worked as a presenter for the Dar es Salaam–based Clouds FM radio station.
+She released her debut album, Mapenzi Yangu, in 2003.

-She has toured Kenya, Uganda, Tanzania, Burundi, Rwanda, Mozambique, China, United Kingdom, Norway, Germany, Netherlands, Greece, Sweden, USA, Australia, Thailand, South Africa, India, Nigeria and other countries.
+She has toured Kenya, Uganda, Tanzania, Burundi, Rwanda, Mozambique, China, the United Kingdom, Norway, Germany, the Netherlands, Greece, Sweden, the United States, Australia, Thailand, South Africa, India, Nigeria, and other countries.